Tourism in Ecuador: Cuyabeno Wildlife Reserve

 The Cuyabeno Wildlife Reserve is situated in the Province of Sucumbíos, in the northeast of the Amazon Region.
 It is a place with great biodiversity, home to one of the largest concentrations of wildlife, both plant and wildlife.
 A complex system of wet formations, 13 lakes, rivers and tropical forests that make the 603,000 hectares a record for the highest levels of biodiversity in the world.

 The Cuyabeno has more than 550 different bird species; 60 species of orchid s; over 350 species of fish; a variety of reptiles such as anacondas, alligators and river turtles.
 Are estimated at 12 000 plant species found within the reserve.
 And many species of mammals, including the tapir (Tapirus terrestris).
 The reserve is also home to rare species such as the river pink dolphin, the Hoatzin and Harpy Eagle of the region, with its wingspan of 2 meters.

-The Cuyabeno Wildlife Reserve watershed was orgionally proposed by an FAO study on potential protected areas in 1976 and later declared as an area of 155,000 hectares based on the field word of Dr. Daan Vreugdenhil.
+The Cuyabeno Wildlife Reserve watershed was originally proposed by an FAO study on potential protected areas in 1976 and later declared as an area of 155,000 hectares based on the field word of Dr. Daan Vreugdenhil.
 In 1986 it was extended to the border with Peru, covering 594.950 hectares, based on the work of Dr. Daan Vreugdenhil and Dr. Flavio Coello.

 The Cuyabeno Wildlife Reserve belongs to National System of Protected Areas, under the mandate of the Ministry of Environment of Ecuador, that regulates tourism in the area.
 As the areas is remote and large, visitors need to spend several days in the area.
 They can stay overnight in lodges of licensed tour operators, the first of which was the Cuyabeno Lodge, founded in 1988 by Dr. Daan Vreugdenhil and Dr. Tjite de Vries to facilitate ecotourism to the area.
 When the area was invaded by small farmers, both biologists were concerned that the conservation of such a large area could not politically be justified unless so it would generate income.
 As years progressed other lodges were built and currently about a dozen lodges operate around the Cuyabeno Lake and another few operate along the Aguarico River.
 Before Covid, Cuyabeno was visited by about 12,000 per year, which is well within the carrying capacity of this enormous areas.

 It is a tropical forest, with rainfall between fluctuates around 3000 mm per year, and humidity between 85 and 95%.
 From December through March is a pronounced dry season; the rainy season is from April to July and from August to November rainfall is moderate.
 The annual temperature is around 25 °C.

 Many ethnic communities living on the banks of two major rivers, the Cuyabeno River and Aguarico River, in particular, the Cofanes and the Siona-Secoya, both legendary in this area.
 The Siona community inhabits the northern part of the reserve of Cuyabeno in Puerto Bolivar and Tarapuy River.